 What Is Bankruptcy?

-Misfortune seems to strike you from all corners, with unexpected medical bills, job loss, and the rising cost of living leaving you hopeless.
+Misfortune seems to strike you from all corners, with unexpected job loss, medical bills, and the rising cost of living leaving you hopeless.
 Your credit card has reached its limit; your old debts are past due dates… you know bankruptcy is staring at you.

 Bankruptcy is a legal process where a couple, individual, or business incapable of repaying their debts can deliver payment under a specified plan or be relieved of the debt.
 The debtor files a petition or, in some instances, a creditor will.
 Your existing personal assets will be evaluated and sold to repay a portion of the outstanding debt.